fritz-hh/scripts_NAS4Free/README.md

 During the last 2 years I developped various scripts to complement missing functions of Freenas7/Nas4free (The scripts can probably be used on other FreeBSD distributions like FreeNAS8, but it was not tested)

-These scripts will probably be usefull for many users having the same usage profile as myself:
+These scripts will probably be usefull for many users having a similar usage profile as myself:
 - NAS access from several computers in a home network
-- NAS containing 2 ZFS pools (one for data shared with CIFS and one containing the backup of the data)
 - NAS should only consume power when it is required (electricity is expensive here) (makes use of acpiconf)
 - Prevent data loss (through regular monitoring)
 - Be able to go back to a previous version of the data if needed
+- NAS containing 2 ZFS pools (one for data shared with CIFS and one containing the backup of the data)

 All scripts that I provide to you rely on a shell script library of common functions:
 - To log what the script is doing in a file (resp. extract data from the log)